-A thermostat is usually one of the first intelligent devices that people add to their home.
+A thermostat is usually one of the first intelligent devices people add to their homes.
 The main reason for this is the convenience and comfort of arriving home to a house set at the perfect temperature.
 Even better, you save money on utilities since the thermostat automatically adjusts the temperature when you are away.
 Some units even monitor your adjustments and automatically adjust the schedule to match your preferences.

-Line Voltage vs. Low Voltage
+Line Voltage Smart Thermostat vs Low Voltage Smart Thermostat

-However, electric baseboard heaters and convectors require a line voltage thermostat that can handle 120-volts of electricity.
+However, electric baseboard heaters and convectors require a line voltage smart thermostat that can handle 120 volts of electricity.
 Some radiant floor systems also use line voltage controls.
-You can recognize line voltage thermostats because the wires are much thicker at either 14-guage (0.06″ diameter) or 12-gauge (0.08″ diameter).
-These wires are not connected to a terminal.
+You can recognize line voltage thermostats because the wires are much thicker at either 14-gauge (0.06″ diameter) or 12-gauge (0.08″ diameter).
+These wires do not connect to a terminal.
 Instead, they are tied directly to the line voltage wires serving the electric heater.
-If you open your thermostat and see wires connected with wire nuts then you have a line voltage thermostat.
+If you open your thermostat and see wires connected with wire nuts, you have a line voltage smart thermostat.
 You can also look for the voltage label on your old thermostat.
-If you see 110V or 120V then you have a line voltage system.
+If you see 110V or 120V, you have a line voltage system.

-Important Features in a Smart Thermostat
+Important Features of the Best Smart Thermostat

 Extra Temperature Sensors

-Energy Saving Suggestions
+Energy Saving Suggestions for Smart Thermostats

-You can set your smart home apps to monitor your location (via your cell phone) and perform certain actions when you in specific places.
-For instance, you can program your thermostat to adjust the temperature when you leave work after 4PM.
+You can set your smart home apps to monitor your location (via your cell phone) and perform certain actions when you are in specific places.
+For instance, you can program your thermostat to adjust the temperature when you leave work after 4 PM.
 That way, the temperature starts to adjust before you arrive home.
 Geo-fencing is the name of the feature that runs a program when you physically enter or leave a digitally “fenced area.”

-We think geo-fencing is important for some smart home devices like lighting, where you want to turn the lights on when you pull in the driveway.
-However, we don’t think it is a critical feature for thermostats.
-In fact, it can be quite confusing and can lead to more energy use.
-Based on our previous example, let’s say you program your thermostat to adjust the temperature when you leave work after 4PM.
-However, tonight you are meeting some friends for dinner from 5PM to 8PM.
+Geo-fencing is important for some smart home devices like lighting, where you want to turn the lights on when you pull into the driveway.
+However, we don’t think it is a critical feature when choosing a smart thermostat.
+Geo-fencing can be quite confusing, and sometimes, it can lead to more energy use.
+Based on our previous example, let’s say you program your thermostat to adjust the temperature when you leave work after 4 PM.
+However, tonight you are meeting some friends for dinner from 5 PM to 8 PM.
 Now, your HVAC system will be running unnecessarily for 3 hours.

-ENERGY STAR Rating
+ENERGY STAR rating